Friday, June 26, 2015

 XV. creative accounting

-i usually trade in my IRA account which is a legal tax shelter. in my non IRA account, i'm always 50% stocks and 50% bonds so in the 2008 crisis, i made a lot of money by rotating my bonds into assets that became dirt cheap because of the crisis. mostly properties and index funds to avoid a wash sale. i then converted my 50% stocks into bonds. so now i have a humongous carry over loss on my tax returns that i can always use to not pay taxes on future capital gains and decrease my taxable income by 3,000 each year. despite all my success in investing, if you look at my tax returns, it looks like i'm the biggest loser.
+i usually trade in my IRA account which is a legal tax shelter. in my non IRA account, note my strategy is that i always have 50% cash. i used the cash to buy 2 dirt cheap houses in vegas (which now have quadrupled in value). i then sold my 50% stocks and started buying different stocks to avoid a wash sale. so now i have a humongous carry over loss on my tax returns that i can always use to not pay taxes on future capital gains and decrease my taxable income by 3,000 each year. despite all my success in investing, if you look at my tax returns, it looks like i'm the biggest loser.

 XVI. don't forget what is money